YWebCA/worksheets/touch.md

 ## Open one of your `touch`ed files in Sublime

+Use the `subl` command and give it the name of your file as an argument.

 What's in it?

 <!-- Replace this comment with your answer -->